Kurrawong/spatial-indexer/README.md

 This project is using Apache Jena library to generate a spatial index file from a TDB2 dataset.
 Generating the spatial index file before starting a Fuseki instance with GeoSPARQL support can save some precious time when starting the Fuseki instance.

-If you want to play with Fuseki with GeoSPARQL support, you may be interested in: https://github.com/zazuko/fuseki-geosparql.

 ## Build